 In her complaint, the patient stated that had she been given the correct information, she would have made a different decision.
-Our assessment of this particular case was that it was unlikely the patient would settle for a refund of fees and with this in mind Dental Protection made a significant contribution towards the remedial treatment costs.
+Our assessment of this particular case was that it was unlikely the patient would settle for a refund of fees as an independent review of the situation would support the patient, and with this in mind Dental Protection made a significant contribution towards the remedial treatment costs.